Avogar/clickhouse-docs/docs/en/guides/improving-query-performance/column-choice.md

 `LowCardinality()` is a superstructure that changes the data storage method and rules of data processing of the data type provided in parens.

+Consider replacing a `String` data type with a `LowCardinality(String)` when the number of distinct strings is less than 10,000.

 ### Enum8 and Enum16

 ### Int